SmokinCaterpillar/blog/2017_01_22_lightning/lightning.md

 What happens in case Daria is uncooperative and does not give `R` to Bob and Charlie?
 Well, she cannot avoid this.
 If she wanted to publish and redeem the transaction from Charlie to her *on chain*, she has to reveal `R` for the transaction to be mined, viz.
 Bob and Charlie get to know `R` anyway.

+If enough people are interconnected, the majority of transactions can happen *off chain* and Bitcoin's congestion problem is a thing of the past.
 And the best part is, the *Lighnting Network* is not coming in the distant future.
 Instead, it is (almost) here.
 You can already buy a [VPN connection](https://news.bitcoin.com/vpn-provider-now-accepts-lightning-network-payments/) with *Lightning* or [top up your phone](https://www.coindesk.com/payment-provider-bitrefill-runs-successful-lightning-transaction-test/).
 Moreover, you can even try Lightning yourself in action, on a testnet though, at [HTLC.me](https://htlc.me/).

 However, all *Lightning* implementations are still in a testing phase and undergo development.
 Moreover, some open questions remain: Will the *Lightning Network* lead to a more centralized Bitcoin system?
 Will there be major payment hubs routing everyone's payments?
 The *Lightning Network* would than be in the hands of a few.
 If being banned or censored by the hubs, one would have to turn back to the bare-bone Bitcoin network and bypass *Lightning* with *on chain* transactions.